8875ashutoshtiwary/Shopping-Cart/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-This project tells that now you can add any item and see its total price.
+This project tells that  you can add any item and see its total price.

 Project Output-----